hgautam/kube-deployment-strategies/rollingUpdate/rollingupdate.md

 Main advantages of this approach are:
 * Rollout can be paused and resumed
-* Rollbacks are fairly fast
+* Rollbacks are straight forward
 * Rollouts are slow and controlled

 Main disadvantages are: